sara-sabr/ITStrategy/presentations/en/2020-01-22-Working-in-the-open.md

 Note:

-- Increase quality of your work (see [GDS blog post](https://gds.blog.gov.uk/2017/09/04/the-benefits-of-coding-in-the-open/))
+- Again, increase quality of your work
 - You KNOW people can come and see it; you should think twice before posting something
 - If you're not comfortable at a personal level, ask for help!
 - Bigger picture, you may want to ask why you're working on this if you're not comfortable sharing